TIY-Austin-Front-End-Engineering/Final-Project-Planning/README.md

 After completing this assignment, you should…

 * Understand how to come up with your own user stories.
-* Understant how to put together wireframes.
+* Understand how to put together wireframes.
 * Be able to think about and sketch out the models and relationships of the data for your project.